HBO picks up former ESPN sports commentator Bill Simmons

 Premium cable network HBO said on Wednesday it has signed an exclusive, multi-year agreement with sports commentator Bill Simmons, whose contract ESPN opted not to renew in May after a 15-year run on the sports network.

-Simmons will have a weekly talk show that will premiere in 2016 as well as a production deal for content across the network and its digital platforms, said HBO, a unit of Time Warner Inc (TWX.N).
+Simmons will have a weekly talk show that will premiere in 2016 as well as a production deal for content across the network and its digital platforms, said HBO, a unit of Time Warner Inc.

 "We have been fans of Bill Simmons and his work for a very long time," Michael Lombardo, president of HBO Programming, said in a statement.
 "His intelligence, talent and insights are without precedent in the areas he covers."